eharada/Data_Viz_Redesign_Project/README.md

 ![image](https://user-images.githubusercontent.com/32119820/31578091-2ce598f0-b0cf-11e7-8fd2-6638281815f5.png)

-I would like to take the same data and add geography in the equation.
+However often times there are many different factors, so I would like to take the same data and add geography in the equation.
 My goal is to see if there is more openness to mental health in certain states and if that is related to how much people perceive it to interfere with their work.

 ---------
 ## Project Progression: